bebopsan/Ellipsometry_for_dummies/README.md

 This repository contains a python application for the visualization of polarization states.

+This repository also contains a quick documentation in the form of a poster named "polarization_poster.pdf".
+To visualize it  go to "View code" then click on polarization_poster.pdf and select "Open binary file".

 To run the application you must have Python 3 installed as well as some mayor packages such as:
 * PyQt4
 * Scipy